ballerina-platform/ballerina-dev-website/swan-lake/learn/mocking.md

 };
 ```

-Now an instance of this object can be used for testing the `getRandomJoke` function.
+Now, an instance of this object can be used for testing the `getRandomJoke` function.

 ***main_test.bal***